sjyoung428/next-practice/next-mini-tweet/README.md

 The user should be able to see the tweet + a Like button.

 When the Like button is pressed, save the like on the database and reflect the update using mutate from useSWR.

+Prisma is configured in the blueprint with SQLite.

+When you modify your prisma.schema run npm run db-sync.